 You will love how easy this homemade pumpkin pancakes recipe comes together!
 They are made from scratch, fluffy and delicious.
 It is the best breakfast recipe for fall!

-I like to serve it with agave nectar, walnuts and homemade pumpkin agave butter which I lather in between pancakes, for a more creamy hit of extra pumpkin.
+I like to serve it with agave nectar, walnuts and homemade pumpkin spiced agave butter which I lather in between layers.

 Easy Buttermilk Pumpkin Pancakes